Exploring the Electromagnetic Spectrum (EMS)

 This innovative project will educate high school and college students about the electromagnetic spectrum while sharing the excitement of amateur (ham) radio among BIPOC and LGBTQIA+ students.

-The EMS Ham Radio Project will:
+The EMS Ham Radio Project:

 NRAO was selected for this project because of our proven track record of bringing together excellent content experts and best equity practices to bring underrepresented minority students to the sciences.